Last Updated on

 Where to Find it?

 Hmm, this one’s a bit tricky.
-From what I can tell, the only way to buy Ponclet butter is to fill in this form online, or to visit one of the rather exclusive restaurants that serve it (not a possibility for many of us).
+From what I can tell, the only way to buy beurre le Ponclet is to fill in this form online, or to visit one of the rather exclusive restaurants that serve it (not a possibility for many of us).

 Places to Try Good Breton Butter in Paris